rockettheme/docs/Docs/joomla/extensions/rokbooster/rokbooster_use.md

 4. **Disable for Internet Explorer**: Internet Explorer has hardcoded limits on the size of CSS files and rules per file that it can use.
 This setting lets you disable the compressed files only for IE.

 5. **Cache File Permissions**: Permissions that the RokBooster cache files are created with.
-Dont change unless you need to.
+Don't change unless you need to.

 ### Debug Settings
 ![][rokbooster_setup_7]